A Human-Centered Approach to Identifying Promises, Risks, & Challenges of Text-to-Image Generative AI in Radiology: Study Design

 \subsection{Text-to-CT Scan GenAI Plugin}

 Our formative discussions with radiologists revealed to us that they frequently search for image findings and pathologies on domain-specific search engines.
 However, they may not always find exactly what they are searching for.
-Thus, we developed a GenAI plugin for an open-source medical image viewer~\cite{ohif_viewer}, \footnote{Publicly accessible demo is available here: https://genai-radiology.web.app/login.
-Please note that the model server to generate images is only turned on for interviews.} powered by a text-to-CT Scan GenAI model, MedSyn~\cite{xu2024medsyn}.
+Therefore, we developed a GenAI plugin powered by the text-to-CT Scan GenAI model, MedSyn~\cite{xu2024medsyn}, and integrated it into a popular open-source medical image viewer~\cite{ohif_viewer}\footnote{Plugin Demo available at https://genai-radiology.web.app/.}.
 The MedSyn model enables users to generate CT scans based on exact and specific pathologies, extending capabilities beyond current search tools.
-As depicted in Figure\textbf{~\ref{fig:mode-overview}}, MedSyn takes a user's text prompt and generates a 3D CT Scan consisting of the axial, sagittal, and coronal views of the lungs.
+As depicted in Figure\textbf{~\ref{fig:mode-overview}} below, MedSyn takes a user's text prompt and generates a 3D CT Scan consisting of the axial, sagittal, and coronal views of the lungs.
 Generating the complete CT scan takes between three and four minutes when using an A100 GPU.
-Our plugin manifests in the interface (shown in Figure\textbf{~\ref{fig:design-probe}}) as a text box where users can (\textbf{1a}) name their prompt, (\textbf{1b}) write their prompt, and (\textbf{1c}) generate a CT scan by calling the model API through the click of a button.
+Our plugin manifests in the interface (shown in Figure\textbf{~\ref{fig:design-probe}} below) as a text box where users can (\textbf{1a}) name their prompt, (\textbf{1b}) write their prompt, and (\textbf{1c}) generate a CT scan by calling the model API through the click of a button.
 Users can view a list of previous CT scans that they generated (\textbf{1d}) and have the opportunity to provide feedback on the generation (\textbf{1e}).